-If your initial meeting with ACT! entailed looking at the Act8Demo database that comes with ACT!, you know that it's a great demo database to use for learning purposes before actually starting to work on your own database.
+If your initial meeting with ACT! entailed looking at the Act9Demo database that comes with ACT!, you know that it's a great demo database to use for learning purposes before actually starting to work on your own database.
 After playing with the demo for only a short time, you're probably eager to start working on your very own database.
 The easiest way to create your first database is by using the Getting Started Wizard.
 In addition to setting you up with a new database, the wizard helps you to set a few of the most basic preferences needed for ACT! to work correctly.

-The Getting Started Wizard opens up automatically when you first installed ACT!.
-If you you've already gone through it the first time, feel free to skip this section.
+The Getting Started Wizard opens automatically when you first install ACT!.